The 8 most cynical moments at the Oscar Podium - George mention

 » Look Back at George Clooney's Sexiest Moments Over the Years

-» Review of 2010: George's worst moments
+» Review of 2010: George's finest moments

 » Going global: Jacki works Oscar crowd (George mention)